fixture-py/fixture/docs/source/using-loadable-fixture.rst

     >>> unittest.TextTestRunner().run(case)
     <unittest._TextTestResult run=1 errors=0 failures=0>

-Like in the previous example, the ``data`` attribute is a SuperSet object you can use to reference loaded data.
+Like in the previous example, the ``data`` attribute is a :class:`SuperSet <fixture.dataset.SuperSet>` object you can use to reference loaded data.
 This is passed to your decorated test method as its first argument.

-See the `Fixture.Data.with_data API`_ for more information.
+See the :meth:`Fixture.with_data <fixture.base.Fixture.with_data>` API for more information.

 .. _nose: http://somethingaboutorange.com/mrl/projects/nose/
 .. _discovery of test functions: http://code.google.com/p/python-nose/wiki/WritingTests
-.. _Fixture.Data.with_data API: ../apidocs/fixture.base.Fixture.html#with_data

 Loading objects using the with statement
 ++++++++++++++++++++++++++++++++++++++++